adamtow/notecuts/docs/English.md

 NoteCuts looks for specially formatted lines to indicate shortcuts to run and the last evaluation dates.

 ### Run Delimiter
-NoteCuts will evaluate any text that follows the last occurrence of the following string:
+NoteCuts will evaluate any text following the **last** occurrence of the following string:

 `⚡️📅 {{Date}} 🗒⚡️`